jiantaoyuNWAFU/MultiDMPcaller/docs/Parameter_guide.md

 --dmp-lowdiff-cutoff 0.3
 ```

-### Recommended use

-Low-difference strict voting can be used when users want to make the final DMP set more conservative for candidates with relatively small methylation differences.
+The `--methy-diff-dmp` hard filter is applied first at the pairwise-support layer.
+Low-difference strict voting is applied later to provisional final DMPs.

 ## 9. Runtime and workflow control